Chalarangelo/30-seconds-of-code/README.md

 Renders a tree view of a JSON object or array with collapsible content.

-Use `defaultProps` to set the default values of certain props.
+Use object destructuring to set defaults for certain props.
 Use the value of the `toggled` prop to determine the initial state of the content (collapsed/expanded).
-Set the `state` of the component to the value of the `toggled` prop and bind the `toggle` method to the component's context.
+Use the `React.setState()` hook to create the `isToggled` state variable and give it the value of the `toggled` prop initially.
-Create a method, `toggle`, which uses `Component.prototype.setState` to change the component's `state` from collapsed to expanded and vice versa.
-In the `render()` method, use a `<div>` to wrap the contents of the component and the `<span>` element, used to alter the component's `state`.
+Return a `<div>` to wrap the contents of the component and the `<span>` element, used to alter the component's `isToggled` state.
-Determine the appearance of the component, based on `this.props.isParentToggled`, `this.state.toggled`, `this.props.name` and `Array.isArray()` on `this.props.data`.
+Determine the appearance of the component, based on `isParentToggled`, `isToggled`, `name` and `Array.isArray()` on `data`.
-For each child in `this.props.data`, determine if it is an object or array and recursively render a sub-tree.
+For each child in `data`, determine if it is an object or array and recursively render a sub-tree.
 Otherwise, render a `<p>` element with the appropriate style.

 ```css